16S NGS Bacterial Meningitis

 Current methods of diagnosing bacterial meningitis include neurological exams, brain imaging and blood tests.
 Sampling CSF via lumbar puncture for analysis is standard practice where meningitis is suspected.
 Typically, culture and microscopy (Gram stain) are performed alongside additional diagnostics such as white blood cell count, and quantification of glucose and/or protein levels.
 Depending on the healthcare providers’ initial management approach, a CSF culture may be ordered.
 CSF cultures can be monitored for up to 10 days to account for slow growing and/or fastidious bacteria.
 If possible, CSF submitted for culture should be obtained before administration of antibiotics, as this can impact results by increasing the risk of a false-negative.
 One advantage of molecular methods over culture is that nucleic acid amplification techniques are generally not affected by the use of preemptive antimicrobial therapy.
 While pathogen-specific or multiplexed PCR allows for the detection and/or identification of the targeted organism(s), broad-range 16S PCR followed by NGS allows for universal template amplification across a diverse group of organisms followed by simultaneous sequencing of heterogeneous mixtures of templates without the loss of resolution characteristic of poly-microbial samples when sequenced with Sanger sequencing.
 These performance differentiators should allow 16S NGS to be successfully leveraged alongside culture methods to increase the likelihood of an accurate and timely diagnosis.

-PCR is used to amplify the bacterial 16S gene from patient cerebrospinal fluid (CSF).
+PCR is used to amplify the bacterial 16S gene from patient cerebrospinal fluid (CSF) using highly conserved primer sequences.
 The amplified 16S gene is then sequenced using next-generation sequencing (NGS) and the results are processed through a custom bioinformatics pipeline to generate bacterial identities.
-The assay was validated to detect and identify the most common bacterial pathogens associated with meningitis: Streptococcus pneumoniae, Neisseria meningitidis, Haemophilus influenzae, Listeria monocytogenes, Streptococcus agalactiae (Group B Strep) and Escherichia coli as well as other less common pathogens that may be clinically important in immunocompromised patient populations (HIV-positive, solid organ transplant or hematopoietic cell transplant patients).
+The assay was validated to detect and identify the most common bacterial pathogens associated with meningitis including: Streptococcus pneumoniae, Neisseria meningitidis, Haemophilus influenzae, Listeria monocytogenes, Streptococcus agalactiae (Group B Strep) and Escherichia coli as well as other less common pathogens that are clinically important in immunocompromised patient populations (HIV-positive, solid organ transplant or hematopoietic cell transplant patients).
+The 16S sequence database includes a large number of sequences encompassing both common and rare meningitis pathogens that have been identified in immunocompromised patients.
+In addition to the organisms listed above, the 16S NGS assay was validated against a collection of atypical meningitis pathogens from the following genera: Mycobacterium, Staphylococcus, Klebsiella, Salmonella, Pseudomonas, Serratia and Enterobacter.
+The 16S sequence database contains records for over 10,000 bacterial species including the aforementioned pathogens.

 The 16S NGS Bacterial Meningitis assay is designed to detect and taxonomically characterize etiological agents of bacterial meningitis